aka: Hacker Duel

 with the thrill of network protocol loopholes being exploited.

-One hacker is trying to hack into a system, while the other is busily trying to keep him out.
+One hacker is trying to penetrate a computer system while the second is busily trying to keep the first one out.
 Expect the hackers to consider each other to be a Worthy Opponent

 .
-Often mixed with an attempt to back-trace the invading Hacker's source, depicted much like phone backtracing usually is.
+Often mixed with an attempt to back-trace the invading Hacker's source, depicted much like phone back-tracing usually is.
+Expect plenty of Hollywood Hacking

 Almost no one thinks to simply unplug the target computer from the network because apparently Everything Is Online